anshour/github-pr-report/README.md

 # GitHub PR Report Generator

-A TypeScript application built with Bun that generates comprehensive Excel reports for GitHub Pull Requests within a specified organization and date range.
+A cli app built with Bun that generates comprehensive Excel reports for GitHub Pull Requests within a specified organization and date range.

 ## Features